jlopezcrd/openvpn-terraform-demo/README.md

 **If you're reading this line, everything went well, and you have an OpenVPN server configured by terraform.**

+## Final thoughts

+If the company has a good roadmap to migrate to the CLOUD, this architecture should be analyzed in deep, and my advice it would be use OpenVPN container over ECS FARGATE service.

+Some commands

 aws ecr get-login-password --region eu-south-2 | docker login --username AWS --password-stdin XXXXXXXXXXXX.dkr.ecr.eu-south-2.amazonaws.com